Skip to content

 Terpenes do the actual work

-Myrcene (musky, mango-adjacent) drives sedating body effects.
-Limonene (citrus) lifts mood and pairs with focus.
-Caryophyllene (peppery) targets the CB2 receptor and feels anti-inflammatory.
+Myrcene (musky, mango-adjacent) is associated with sedating body effects.
+Limonene (citrus) is associated with mood-lift and focus.
+Caryophyllene (peppery) is described as interacting with the CB2 receptor and feeling grounding.
 Pinene (pine) tilts toward alertness and memory.
-Linalool (lavender) is calming.
-Reading the terpene panel on a Michigan-tested COA tells you more about the effect than the strain name.
+Linalool (lavender) is described as calming.
+Reading the terpene panel on a Michigan-tested COA tells you more about the likely character than the strain name.
+(Descriptive only — not medical advice.)

 03